-Woody Allen’s love letter to Paris is not the first cinematic incarnation of that cherished piece of prose, and it surely won’t be the last.
+Woody Allen’s love letter to Paris is not the first cinematic celebration of France’s capital city, and it surely won’t be the last.
 But as an American “tourist” lavishing rose-tinted (and golden hued) praise on the mid-19th century neo-classical stone buildings and labyrinthine cobbled streets of Paris’ various arrondissements, Midnight In Paris may well be the best.
 The film is like a great big hug enveloping everything from the Place de la Concorde to Montmartre, The Palace of Versailles, Sacre-Coeur, and Champs-Elysees.
 Indeed, Allen begins the film with a protracted montage set against the music of jazz musician Sidney Bechet.
 It sees the Manhattan-director’s camera move around the city capturing its grand architecture and the people that inhabit it like a hundred live-action postcards ready to send home.
 Allen is telling us there’s something special about this place, and we are about to find out why.

 “Midnight In Paris is the affectionate creation of a dreamer who desperately wants to meet his own influential icons.”